Lavender Line: History

 The East Grinstead line, opened in 1882 and closed in 1958, part of which now forms the Bluebell Railway, branched off the line at Culver Junction, near Culver Farm between Lewes and Barcombe Mills (the next station south of Isfield).

 Closure

 As early as 1964 BR was aware of planned road works in and around the Lewes area, in which a bypass around Lewes was planned.
 As part of this the building of the Phoenix Causeway (Phase 1 of 3) meant a section of the Lewes to Uckfield railway line was in the way – requiring either a level crossing or a road bridge.
 BR applied for an Act of Parliament to reinstate the Hamsey loop as there were also concerns about the condition of some of the bridges on the 1878 route.
-Despite this, in 1966, the local TUCC received notification from BR that the line from Lewes to Hurst Green Junction was to close in its entirety.
+Despite this, in 1966, the local Transport Users' Consultative Committee received notification from BR that the line from Lewes to Hurst Green Junction was to close in its entirety.
 This was because the line was one of those proposed for closure as unremunerative in the first Beeching report published in 1963.